CharlesCNorton/unified-tree-theory/readme.md

 ---

+Below is the complete, revised erratum.
+In this document, we include the original errata text as previously published and then append our new corrections and detailed technical analysis.
+The erratum is organized into three sections, with our new corrections given primacy while preserving the historical record of the earlier corrections.

+---

 **Erratum: Correction and Detailed Technical Analysis of the Sackin2 and Colless Invariants in the Unified Generating Function Framework**
 *Date: February 6, 2025*

 ---

-**1. Introduction**
+### **1. Original Errata**

-In the original paper, we introduced a unified generating function framework for full binary trees and several associated invariants (Sackin, Colless, cophenetic, cherry count, etc.).
+In our original paper, we introduced a unified generating function framework for full binary trees and several associated invariants (Sackin, Colless, cophenetic, cherry count, etc.).
 In that treatment, the Sackin index was defined as
 \[
 S(T)= \sum_{\ell\in \operatorname{Leaves}(T)} d(\ell),
 \]